-We want to improve education all over the world and help everyone – of any age, aptitude or circumstance – unlock the magic of learning.
+We want to improve education all over the world and help everyone – of any age, aptitude or circumstance – unleash the magic of learning.

 Our founding principles are Social, Play and Learning.
 Driven by our mission, we’ve built a game-based platform that creates an emotional, playful, engaging and truly social learning environment.
 Instead of looking down into their textbooks or devices, learners are encouraged to look up while playing and connect with each other – we call it a ‘campfire moment’.